Report Correlation in APA Style using R: Text & Tables

 Requirements

-To follow this blog post, you should understand R programming concepts, such as data manipulation, syntax, and regular expressions.
+To follow this blog post, you should know basic R programming concepts, such as data manipulation, syntax, and regular expressions.
 Additionally, you will need to have some packages installed, including tidyverse, report, corrr, apaTables, and rempsyc.

 To install the packages, you can use the install.packages() function followed by the package name within quotation marks.
 For example, to install tidyverse, you can type install.packages("tidyverse") into the console.